Gonsama/see-usage/README.md

 ### reusability-index-evolution.py

 This script plots the reusability index for all the versions of a specific library.
 The reusability index is a metric which is defined by " The maximal value n such that n members are used by at least n clients ".
-The library path argument must the path to the repertory containing every version of the library (the script will search for version/library-usage.csv files for each version)
+The library path argument must be the path to the repertory containing every version of the library (the script will search for version/library-usage.csv files for each version)

 ```
 python3 reusability_index_evolution.py --lp csv-data/junit\:junit/